 Graven Hill will have a “country” feel but with the advantages of an urban environment.
 Nearby are a Tesco superstore, Bicester Village with its numerous outlets, Bicester town with its traditional market-town feel and the new Bicester Village railway station with good links to Oxford and London.
 It is five minutes from Junction 9 of the M40.

-We are due to have our next of a series of meetings with GHDC on 18th October 2018.
+We had a very successful meeting on 18th October 2018 with the Graven Hill Village Development Company, who were very supportive of our scheme.
+Two possible further sites were discussed.
 More details about Graven Hill and our discussions with them will be posted here.
 In the meantime, please visit the Graven Hill website for more information.

 Our Graven Hill, Bicester cohousing project wants to build a socially inclusive and self-reliant neighbourhood of about 30 sustainable homes for members aged 50 years and upwards.
 At the centre of the community there would be a Common House where all members would participate in shared activities whilst also having their own private home.
 One design would provide mostly flats – one, two and three bedroom apartments – plus probably four terraced houses for those who particularly want their own garden space and have larger pets.
 Another design could focus on a terrace of dwellings on individual plots, with a central Common House.
 Resident members – both owner-occupiers and tenants (the exact mix of owner occupiers, rental units and affordable homes is yet to be determined) – will have their own separate dwellings and also share rights to certain common facilities including the “Common House”.